 To promote the added value of the programme and the achievement of its objectives in the area of utilisation, a separate Governance project should be defined in addition to the content project(s).
 (This also applies if you opt for the funding of a single large project (Option 1 in Section 3.2.3).)
-This project includes aspects of your programme that transcend individual projects.
+This project includes aspects of your programme that transcend individual projects and the management of your programme.

 The programme leader is the project leader for this project.
-The project leaders of the content projects and a user delegation constitute the user committee for this project.
+The programme leader and the project leaders of the research projects, a user delegation and the NWO programme officer constitute the user committee of the Governance project (this committee acts as the programme committee).
+This committee meets at least twice a year.

 Because programmes in different scientific fields take many different forms and may differ in structure, it is up to the applicant to specify the costs required.

 The NWO budget for the Governance project is limited to 5% of the funding requested from NWO for the entire programme, to be requested by the official representative of the consortium.
-Examples of possible activities that can be funded within this project from the budget modules available (see Section 3.5) for project budget are:
+Under the Impact Plan approach, consortia are expected to at least estimate the costs for the Governance project (budget module Knowledge Utilisation) for the following activities: